Apprenticeships and disability

 Are apprenticeships inclusive?

 The government says that a disability should not be a barrier to getting an apprenticeship.
 Many employers offer support or equipment to help you do your job and there is an employer toolkit available from the Learning and Work Institute to help employers further.
 You can find this and also read more about equality and diversity in apprenticeships on GOV.UK.

-If you were not successful in getting an apprenticeship, and you think this was because you were discriminated against, or your treatment in the interview or application process was unfair, you can complain to:
+If you were not successful in getting an apprenticeship, and you think this was because you were discriminated against, or your treatment in the interview or application process was unfair, you can get advice from:

 Telephone: 0800 015 0400